tfeldmann/Arduino-Blinkenlight/README.md

 }
 ```

-> Note: If you don't love the fading effects, just use the `Blinkenlight`-class instead
+> Note: If you'd love a smoother look, just use the `Fadinglight`-class instead
-> of `Fadinglight`.
+> of `Blinkenlight`.
 A `Fadinglight` has smooth fading effects with logarithmic LED
 > brightness compensation.
 Your boards never looked more professional! /s

 ## Installation